Implementing a Directive¶

 Processing Attributes¶

-To process directive attributes use the following method to get a Scope
+To process directive attributes use the following method to get a Scope object for the directive.
+This Scope

 can then be used to read attributes for the directive, as follows: